Contents

 Rent Arrears

-Rent is your biggest priority.
-Never, ever skip this months rent because you think you’ll catch up next month.
+Rent should be one of your biggest priorities - don't skip this months rent because you think you’ll catch up next month.
 You won’t.
-Nothing is more important than the roof over your head.
-Don’t kid yourself that the landlord can’t really make you homeless.
-If you fall behind with your rent you are putting yourself at risk of eviction.
+If you fall behind with your rent you are putting yourself at risk of eviction and homelessness.

 Having said that, you do have some rights as a tenant — your landlord has to go through a set legal procedure in order to evict you, and you’ll probably find you have some time to sort things out.
-If you are worried, call into The Advice Centre for a confidential chat with one of the advice workers.
+If you are worried, call into the SRC Advice Centre for a confidential chat with a member of our advice team.

-If you are struggling with your accommodation costs, and you’re getting all the student loan you are entitled to, you might be entitled to some help from the HEI Discretionary Fund or University Hardship Fund.
+If you are struggling with your accommodation costs, and you’re getting all the student loan you are entitled to, you might be entitled to some help from the HEI Discretionary Fund or Financial Support Fund.
 Please see the Financial Aid page for the eligibility criteria and downloadable application forms, or contact the Advice Centre for further help.

-The University has a pretty strict policy on debt, which you can read here for undergraduates and here for postgraduate students.
+The University has a strict policy on debt - the links here allow you to review the student debt policy for undergraduate and postgraduate students.

 As you’ll see, depending on your circumstances there is some room for manoeuvre.